dih2-rowa/programhandler/docs/How_To_Use.md

-### Configuration Of RoseAP1
+### How to use the robot program handler

+After adapting and deploying it, program is supposed to be able to recive any wished order information directly on HMI and download/update programs from/to file server only by ordering it on HMI.

+HMI should be prepared for operator, the way, that involved people can freely use it.

-To run Rose-AP1 put a proper IP Address and Port.
+To run the robot program handler put a proper IP Address and Port.
 Port is prechosen to 7000 – same as in Robot Controller.

  ![image](https://user-images.githubusercontent.com/103100980/192728633-e60c79be-57d1-4272-ace3-60364cd75f43.png)